Retail Innovation — Ethical use of personal data

 Innovation in retail is key not only online but also in stores, for example with the use of tech-backed payment methods and the digitalisation of operations and stock management, which can have consumer-facing benefits such as showing stock levels in particular stores.

-Below we look at just two examples which show some of the considerations to be taken into account:
+Below we look at just two examples that show some of the considerations to be taken into account:

 Switching loyalty cards to electronic apps instead of physical cards helps consumers by making it easier to use the loyalty card, which is always available on their phone instead of having to carry a physical card.
 Apps can also (subject to consent, which many consumers will give without thought) be used to track consumer behaviour across other sites and retailers, analysing general trends in purchasing and lifestyle